 Following a comprehensive inspection by the Care Quality Commission (CQC), the Trust has maintained its ‘Good’ rating – with all core services now rated ‘Good’ or ‘Outstanding and Community Services as a whole now ‘Outstanding’.

 The Trust also maintained its ‘Outstanding’ rating for providing ‘Caring’ services overall.
 The ‘Caring’ domain is scored by how well staff involve and treat people with compassion, kindness, dignity and respect.

 All services inspected increased their rating when compared to the previous report in 2016.
 Surgery and Community Services are now both ‘Outstanding’ overall.
 Services for Children and Young People, Community Health Inpatient Services (Trinity Ward at Ripon Community Hospital) and Urgent care (Minor Injury Units in Ripon and Selby) are now each ‘Good’ overall.

 The newly ‘Outstanding’ services join Critical Care, Outpatients and Diagnostics, Community Health Services for Adults and Community Dental Services, who maintain their ‘Outstanding’ rating.
 Each of the other Trust services have maintained their ‘Good’ rating.

-Particular areas of outstanding practice identified by the CQC include:
+Specific areas of outstanding practice identified by the CQC in its report include:

 CQC Insight for Acute NHS trusts